-If you’re moving to France with children in tow, you’ll find many quality local French schools as well as a number of private and international schools in France catering to the needs of expat children and international education.
+If you’re moving to France with children in tow, you’ll find many quality local French schools – as well as private and international schools – that cater to the needs of expat children.

-- Should you enrol your child in an international school?
+- Should you send your child to an international school in France?

-- How to enrol into an international school.
+- How to choose an international school in France

 International schools in France